srobo/kitbook/README.md

 ## Installation

-In order to bootstrap this project you'll need:
+To run this project locally, you'll need:

 - Python (`>=3.5`)
 - `pip`